HULSTROM ENROLLMENT AND

 pace, in a creative environment, and with high ability peers.
 Students find

-that the Gifted Options Program provides them with a more appropriate pace, a
+that the Gifted and Talented Program provides them with a more appropriate pace, a

 greater depth of study, and a higher complexity level of thinking.
 This